 Masks have been worn in holidays, festivals and masquerades like Halloween and Mardi Gras.
 In carnivals, masks are used to hide the identity of the wearer allowing him to break everyday rules that he or she would not normally break in an ordinary environment.

 Wearing a mask in war was meant to instill fear in the enemy.
 Masks were also used to protect the dead by frightening away malevolent spirits and scavengers.
 In ancient Greece and Rome masks were worn by actors to make the gods manifest, thereby giving birth to drama.

 Mostly, masks are adorned by secret societies, generally made up of men.
-They are used in rituals of initiation and rites of passage.
-Introducing the teenager to the hierarchy: the system of network that make up social order.
+They are used in rituals of initiation and rites of passage, introducing the teenager to hierarchy; the system that establishes social order.